 Why Go Vegan?

-A vegan lifestyle is compatible with the highest levels of health and fitness, protects huge numbers of animals, and is a potent way to combat climate change.
-Plus, the food is insanely delicious and it becomes more widely available every year.
+A vegan lifestyle can support incredible health and protect huge numbers of animals, while simultaneously combating climate change.
+Plus, the food is insanely delicious and becomes more widely available every year.

 How to Go Vegan